What do you do if your spouse isn’t interested in sex?

 I have sexual needs because I have never really developed self-control the way you have.
 I am a slave to my body, unlike you, who is able to focus on the important things in life.
 And now, because of my desire and lack of self-control, I want you, who are already busy, to get energetic and to pretend that you actually want sex so that I can get some release.

 Not exactly a very attractive proposition, is it?
 Obviously that’s not what you mean, but even if you simply said something like this:

 I desire you.
 I find you so attractive.
 You excite me.
 I want us to experience this together.
 I want to feel loved.

-Your spouse will hear the first bit, especially if this has become a big area of conflict in your relationship.
+Your spouse will still hear the first bit and interpret it like that, especially if this has become a big area of conflict in your relationship.